-Annual Performance Bonus
+2012-2013 Annual Performance Bonus

-In December 2010, the compensation committee recommended to the board of directors for approval, and the board of directors approved without change, the 2011 target cash bonus levels for Dr. Lewis and Mr. Bagley, as set forth in the table below.
-In connection with Dr. Youssoufian and Mr. Belbel's employment agreements, and using the same bonus plan guidelines for Dr. Lewis and Mr. Bagley, the compensation committee set their target cash bonus levels in July 2011 and September 2011, respectively, and made recommendations to the board of directors for approval, and the board of directors approved without change, the cash target bonus levels respectively, as set forth in the table below.
-In addition, the compensation committee considered individual negotiations with each executive (generally at the time of their hiring, which negotiations establish target bonus opportunity), their target bonus level for the prior year, internal budget constraints and internal pay equity.
+In December 2012, the compensation committee recommended to the board of directors for approval, and the board of directors approved without change, 2012 cash bonuses for Dr. Lewis, Dr. Youssoufian, Mr. Amello and Mr. Belbel at 50% of the target amounts.
+Target bonus levels in all cases are a percentage of current base annual salary and are initially established by the terms of each individual's respective employment agreements or written offer of employment, which in turn reflect the individual negotiations with the executives at the time these agreements were entered into or offers of employment accepted.
 The compensation committee also believes that the cash incentive opportunity should make up a larger portion of an executive's target compensation as the executive's level of responsibility increases.
-Therefore, the cash incentive opportunity for our chief executive officer is generally greater than the cash incentive opportunity for our other executives.
+Therefore, the cash incentive opportunity for our other executives.